-The Suntar river regime is characterized by high spring freshet and rain summer-autumn floods.
+The Suntar river regime is characterized by high spring freshet and rain-driven summer-autumn floods.
 In winter, the Suntar River freezes completely.
 Maximum streamflow is observed in the summer months.
 Snow cover is formed in September.
 Usually a spring freshet begins in the third week of May.
-Average annual flow for the Suntar river is about 180 mm, with a maximum recorded daily discharge of $1900 \, \mathrm{m}^3/\mathrm{s}$ (1957-1964).
-Water levels at the gauge range from 198 cm (1964) to 781 cm (1980) (Fig. 2) with the variation of river depth up to 6 m.
-Daily streamflow data (1956-2015) for hydrological gauge originate from the publications of the Hydrological Yearbooks (Hydrological Yearbooks, 1936-1980; State Water Cadastre, 1981-2007) and are available for the period 2008-2015 on the website of the Automated information data system for state monitoring of water bodies (AIS SMWB) (URL: https://gmvo.skniivh.ru, reference date: 01.03.2018).
+Average annual flow for the Suntar river is about 180 mm, with a maximum recorded daily discharge of 1900 m/s.
+Daily average water levels at the gauge range from 198 cm (1964) to 781 cm (1980) (Fig. 2).
+Daily streamflow data (1956-2015) for the stream gauge originate from the publications of the Hydrological Yearbooks (Hydrological Yearbooks, 1936-1980; State Water Cadastre, 1981-2007) and are available for the period 2008-2015 on the website of the Automated information data system for state monitoring of water bodies (AIS SMWB) (URL: https://gmvo.skniivh.ru, viewed 01.03.2018).

-About two dozen small glaciers with areas from 0.05 to 2.7 km2 and total area of 14.7 km2 are located within the upstreams of the Suntar River (GLIMS and NSIDC, 2005, updated 2017) (Fig.1).
+About two dozen small glaciers with areas from 0.05 to 2.7 km and a total area of 14.7 km are located within the upstream area of the Suntar River (GLIMS and NSIDC, 2005, updated 2017) (Fig.1).
 This accounts for 0.2% of the Suntar River basin area.
-There are no direct estimates of glacier streamflow for the Suntar River basin, but according to Grave et al. (1964), specific rate of flow of all the glaciers of the Suntar-Khayata Ridge in 1957, 1958 and 1959 was about 17, 13 and 22 ls-1km2, respectively.
-The glaciers' contribution to river streamflow in the catchments with higher glacier areas can be significant.
+There are no direct estimates of glacier streamflow for the Suntar River basin, but according to Grave et al. (1964), the specific rate of flow of all the glaciers of the Suntar-Khayata Ridge in 1957, 1958 and 1959 was about 17, 13 and 22 ls-1km, respectively.
+The glaciers' contribution to river streamflow in small catchments with higher glacier areas can be significant.
 Grave et al. (1964) assessed the values for the neighboring basin of the Agayakan river, where glaciers cover over 2.2% of the catchment.
-In 1957, which was average by hydrological conditions, the glaciers contribution exceeded 3.8% of the overall annual flow and reached 6.1% of flow in July and August.
+In 1957, which was average by hydrological conditions, the glaciers contribution exceeded 3.8% of the overall annual flow and reached 6.1% of total flow in July and August.

-In the last decades, a steady decreasing trend of the Suntar-Khayata Ridge glacierization has been observed (Lytkin, 2016) which sums up to a reduction in area of about 20% over the period 1945 to 2003 (Ananicheva, 2005).
-In this study we assume that the contribution of the glaciers in the Suntar river flow is likely to be smaller than the precipitation assessment error and cannot really be accounted for explicitly due to a lack of information.
+In the last few decades, a steady decreasing trend of the Suntar-Khayata Ridge glacier area has been observed (Lytkin, 2016) averaging a reduction in area of about 20% over the period 1945 to 2003 (Ananicheva, 2005).
+In this study we assume that the contribution of the glaciers in the Suntar river flow is likely to be smaller than the precipitation assessment error and cannot be accounted for explicitly due to a lack of information.

-There are numerous aufeis fields that are formed at mountain ranges, in submountain and intermountain depressions in the study region.
+There are numerous aufeis fields that are formed in submountain and intermountain depressions in the study region.
 In the Suntar river basin, the aufeis cover up to 0.76% of basin area (Makarieva et al., 2018c; 2019b).
-In the last 70 years the amount of aufeis fields at the Suntar river basin has increased from 45 to 53, and their total area has decreased from 75 km2 to 60 km2 (Fig.1) (Makarieva et al., 2018c).
+In the last 70 years the number of aufeis fields in the Suntar river basin has increased from 45 to 53, but their total area has decreased from 75 km to 60 km(Fig.1) (Makarieva et al., 2018c).
 The aufeis flow contribution is most significant in May-June (Sokolov, 1975).
-Following the approach by Sokolov (1975) we estimated that the share of aufeis runoff for the Suntar river basin may reach 9.2 % (17.4 mm).
+Following the approach by Sokolov (1975) we estimate that the share of aufeis runoff for the Suntar river basin may reach 9.2% (17.4 mm).

-Perennial snow fields and rock glaciers are widespread within the Suntar-Khayata Ridge (USSR surface waters resources, 1966).
-They, along with the ice of the active layer and summer atmosphere precipitation, may represent a significant source of streamflow, however in this respect they have barely been studied (Lytkin, 2016; Zhizhin et al., 2012).
+Perennial snow fields and rock glaciers are widespread within the Suntar-Khayata Ridge (USSR Surface Waters Resources, 1966).
+They, along with the ice of the active layer and summer precipitation, may represent a significant source of streamflow, however in this respect they have barely been studied (Lytkin, 2016; Zhizhin et al., 2012).